REFUZIION/LinkMod/README.md

-# Anti Link Bot
+# Moderation Bot
-Simple python bot that will prevent users from sending links other then specified urls in a specific channel.
+Simple python bot that will prevent users from sending links other than specified urls in a specific channel.